 All subjects in the curriculum are treated equally as we recognise that The Arts are just as important as English and Maths.
 These subjects are:

-Modern Foreign Language (French) is taught from Year Three upwards
+Modern Foreign Language (Spanish) is taught from Year Two upwards

 We review and monitor our curriculum regularly to ensure it meets all statutory demands of the National Curriculum as well ensuring progression so that all pupils can learn new facts, skills and concepts and consolidate their previous experience.